John McEnroe: 1981–1983: No. 1

 Borg and McEnroe had their final confrontation in the final of the 1981 US Open.
 McEnroe won in four sets, becoming the first man since the 1920s to win three consecutive US Open singles titles.
 Borg never played another major.
 McEnroe also won his second WCT Final, beating Johan Kriek in straight sets and finished the year as the number one ranked player.
 He was named the Associated Press Athlete of the Year, the second men's tennis player to receive the honor after Don Budge in the 1930s.

 McEnroe lost only one set going into the final of Wimbledon 1982.
 However, he lost to Connors in the final, despite being a tiebreak from victory at the end of the fourth set.
-He then fell in the semifinals at the US Open and was runner-up at the WCT Finals.
+He then lost to Ivan Lendl in straight sets in the semifinals at the US Open in a match in which Lendl was "in peak form".
+He was runner-up at the WCT Finals.
 He was able to retain the ATP's world No. 1 ranking based on points at the end of the year, having won significant events at Philadelphia, Wembley, and Tokyo; but due to Connors's victories at the two most important events of the year (Wimbledon and the US Open), Connors was named the Player of the Year by the ATP and most other tennis authorities.

 In 1983, McEnroe reached his fourth consecutive Wimbledon final, dropping only one set en route, and swept aside the unheralded Chris Lewis in straight sets for his second Wimbledon crown.
 At the US Open, he was defeated in the fourth round, his earliest exit since 1977.
 He then played at the Australian Open for the first time, reaching the semifinals before being defeated in four sets by Mats Wilander.
 He made the WCT Final for the third time and beat Ivan Lendl in an epic five-setter.
 He took the Masters Grand Prix title for the second time, again beating Lendl in straight sets.
 He also won prized events at Philadelphia, Forest Hills, and Wembley, enabling him to capture the year-end No. 1 ranking once again.